SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/yuba-river/yuba_adult_passage_data_qc.md

 ## Summary of identified issues

--   The categories are very confusing, need to get definitions for the different category types (TODO ask about this)
+-   The categories are very confusing, need to get definitions for the different category types - when asking Yuba exerts about this they stated that the data is very complex and we would need multi-hour meeting to talk through it all.
--   not sure if length is fork length or a different measure of length (TODO ask about this)
+-   not sure if length is fork length or a different measure of length - when asking Yuba exerts about this they stated that the data is very complex and we would need multi-hour meeting to talk through it all.
+-   Not sure what position in frame values map to

 ## Save cleaned data back to google cloud